 Uruguay has become a popular retirement destination due to its warm climate and affordable living.
 This South American country is located between Argentina and Brazil and is known for its friendly citizens and rich culture.
 Not surprisingly, it’s a global favorite for retirees.
-If retiring in Uruguay piques your curiosity, there are some details you’ll want to know first, from the cost of living to healthcare to immigration laws.
+If retiring in Uruguay piques your curiosity, make sure you understand the country’s cost of living, healthcare system, immigration laws and more.
+You may even want to speak with a financial advisor before officially making your move.

 Cost of Living in Uruguay